buiquanghuy23103/note-to-myself/README.md

 ```
 * We should never use type assertion unless there is no other way to proceed, as there is always the danger we assert an unfit type to an object and cause a nasty runtime error.

+* Passing a type parameter to Axios will not validate any data.
+It is quite dangerous especially if you are using external APIs.
+You can create custom validation functions which take in the whole payload and return the correct type, or you can use a type guard.

 ## Cypress

 * Cypress has adopted Mocha's bdd syntax.